tocco/tocco-docs/framework/architecture/hibernate/abstract-pojo-entity.rst

 ^^^^^^^^^^^^^^

-All calls to the different ``Entity#getValue()`` methods are delegated to ``AbstractHibernateEntity#internalGetValue()``, where the actual (generated) getter method is resolved and called by reflection.
+All calls to the different ``Entity#getValue()`` methods are delegated to ``AbstractHibernateEntity#internalGetValue()``, where the actual field is resolved and read by reflection.

 For backwards compatibility, the resulting value is passed to ``TypeManager#isolate()`` before it is returned (which creates a copy of :java:ref:`Binary<ch.tocco.nice2.persist.entity.Binary>` instances).